IBM/Ionic-MFP-App/README.md

 Launch MFP Dashboard as below:
   * In the [IBM Cloud dashboard](https://console.bluemix.net/dashboard/), under *Cloud Foundry Services*, click on the *Mobile Foundation* service you created in [Step 4](#step-4-create-mobile-foundation-service-and-configure-mfp-cli).
 The service overview page that gets shown, will have the MFP dashboard embedded within it.
 You can also open the MFP dashboard in a separate browser tab by appending `/mfpconsole` to the *url* mentioned in [Step 4](#step-4-create-mobile-foundation-service-and-configure-mfp-cli).
-  * Inside the MFP dashboard, in the list on the left, you will see the `MyWard` application, and `MyWardData` and `UserLogin` adapters listed.
+  * Inside the MFP dashboard, in the list on the left, you will see the `MyWardData` and `UserLogin` adapters listed.

 Verify MFP Adapter configuration as below:
   * Inside the MFP dashboard, click on the `MyWardData` adapter.
 Under `Configurations` tab, you should see the various properties we specified in [Step 5.3](#53-specify-cloudant-credentials-in-mfp-adapter) and [Step 5.4](#54-specify-cloud-object-storage-credentials-in-mfp-adapter) for acccessing Cloudant database and Cloud Object Storage as shown below.
 As an alternative to specifying those property values in `MobileFoundationAdapters/MyWardData/src/main/adapter-resources/adapter.xml` as previously shown in [Step 5.3](#53-specify-cloudant-credentials-in-mfp-adapter) and [Step 5.4](#54-specify-cloud-object-storage-credentials-in-mfp-adapter), you can deploy the adapters with empty `defaultValue`, and once the adapter is deployed, change the values on this page.